DfX-NYUAD/Corblivar/README.md

 - div refactoring and cleanups

 ## 1.3.1
-*May 2015, commit f770ba1d2e56f9df6f3f0dab0d9e2b020e111928*
-**minor updates and fixes**
+*May 2015: minor updates and fixes*
 - fixes related to handling alignment with RBOD, i.e., alignments for pre-fixed blocks
 - updates for TSV handling; put single TSVs (in net's bounding boxes' center) in case clustering is not applied

 ## 1.3.0
-*May 2015, commit 10098b4fe61b8f23e8d777c1039ef75b9523e024*
-**considerable updates and fixes (interconnects handling, clustering, layout operations, HotSpot data, etc), new feature: routing-congestion estimation**
+*May 2015: considerable updates and fixes (interconnects handling, clustering, layout operations (HotSpot data, etc), new feature: routing-congestion estimation*
 - added estimation of routing congestion; considering all wires, also connecting to TSVs
 - various fixes regarding clustering and related interconnects handling
 - improved accuracy for determination of interconnects; for TSVs, regular wires and